-- The secular shift toward sustainability presents numerous opportunities to invest alongside long-term sustainability megatrends within corporate credit, structured securities and sovereign bonds.
+- The secular shift toward sustainability presents numerous opportunities to invest alongside long-term sustainability megatrends within corporate credit, structured securities, sovereign and municipal bonds.

-- Opportunities exist across six key sustainability pillars—climate change, eco solutions, resource efficiency, health and well-being, inclusion and sustainable growth.
+- Opportunities exist across five key sustainability pillars—climate change, eco solutions, resource efficiency, health and well-being, and sustainable growth.
 Furthermore, these opportunities align with the United Nations Sustainable Development Goals.

 - Sustainable fixed income investing requires a tailored, research-intensive approach to assess the sustainability and economic potential for various fixed income sectors and issuer types.

 - Incorporating sustainability into a core fixed income strategy

 Opportunities to align with sustainable megatrends